JohnLCaron/rlauxe/docs/cases/Belgium2024.md

 ## Creating the election

-Use _cases/src/test/kotlin/org/cryptobiotic/rlauxe/belgium/MakeBelgiumElections.kt_

-1. Set testdataDir in core/src/testFixtures/kotlin/org/cryptobiotic/rlauxe/TestUtils.kt to a convenient location on your local machine.
+1. Set testdataDir in _core/src/testFixtures/kotlin/org/cryptobiotic/rlauxe/TestUtils.kt_ to a convenient location on your local machine.

-2. Run createAllBelgiumElections() in _cases/src/test/kotlin/org/cryptobiotic/rlauxe/belgium/MakeBelgiumElections.kt_,
-which calls calls _cases/src/main/kotlin/org/cryptobiotic/rlauxe/belgium/CreateBelgiumClca.kt_.
+2. Using _cases/src/test/kotlin/org/cryptobiotic/rlauxe/util/TestGenerateAllUseCases.kt_, run _createAllBelgiumElections()_ to create all the elections.

 3. The elections will be created under toptopdir = _$testdataDir/cases/belgium/2024/_.

-View the all results in rlauxe-viewer by pointing to $toptopDir, or an individual contest by pointing to _$toptopDir/$contestName/audit_.
+View all results in rlauxe-viewer by pointing to $toptopDir, or an individual contest by pointing to _$toptopDir/$contestName/audit_.

 ### Details

 - Each contest creates its own set of cvrs by creating one cvr for each vote in the election.
 - It also creates mvrs from the cvrs for use in the audit.
-The default case is to just copy the cvrs, so there are no errors.
+The default is to just copy the cvrs, so there are no errors.
-- You can also generate the mvrs with some "fuzz" amount by changing the line around 57 in CreateBelgiumClca
+- You can also generate the mvrs with some "fuzz" amount by changing line ~57 in CreateBelgiumClca

             clcaConfig = ClcaConfig(fuzzMvrs=0.0)